hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

 .. index:: Loop_Generator

 Sherpa is equipped with an interface to the NLO library of `MCFM
-<http://mcfm.fnal.gov/>`_ for decdicated processes.
+<http://mcfm.fnal.gov/>`_ for dedicated processes.
 To enable it,
-To enable it, MCFM has to be installed and compiled into a single library @code{libmcfm.so} by using the ``-Dwith_library=ON`` flag when configuring MCFM using CMake.
+MCFM has to be installed and compiled into a single library @code{libmcfm.so} by using the ``-Dwith_library=ON`` flag when configuring MCFM using CMake.